battlecode/battlecode-server-2017/specs.md

 Maps and Terrain [bcd10]
 --------------

 Maps for this year's competition will be rectangular grids whose dimensions may be from 30x30 to 120x120.
 Each square of the grid will either be VOID or non-VOID (most units cannot move onto VOID squares, and structures cannot be built there).
-All MapLocations are offset by the same random amount.
+Coordinates on the map are represented by `MapLocation` objects, which hold the x and y coordinates of the location.
+All `MapLocation`s are offset by the same random amount.

 One HQ per team and up to six TOWERs per team will be pre-placed on non-VOID squares of each map.
 None of these starting structures will be in attack range of any enemy starting structure.